| Interface: As PhotoTools is a plug-in,

 pane, and the Filmstrip pane.
 You start with raw animation elements

-saved either in native Photoshop format,
+saved either in native Photoshop forma t,

 then use PhotoAnimator's intuitive tools to add special effects to